thephpleague/oauth2-server/auth-server-which-grant.md

 The OAuth 2.0 specification also details a fifth grant which can be used to “refresh” (i.e. renew) an access token which has expired.

-Authorisation servers which support this grant will also issue a “refresh token” when it returns an access token to a client.
-When the access token expires instead of sending the user back through the authorisation code grant the client can use to the refresh token to retrieve a new access token with the same permissions as the old one.
+Authorization servers which support this grant will also issue a “refresh token” when it returns an access token to a client.
+When the access token expires instead of sending the user back through the authorization code grant the client can use to the refresh token to retrieve a new access token with the same permissions as the old one.

 A problem with the grant is that it means the client has to maintain state of each token and then either on a cron job keep access tokens up to date or when it tries to make a request and it fails then go and update the access token and repeat the request.